 HousingLink is an innovative citywide program that provides a continuum of services to prevent or reduce shelter use and support housing stability for low-income domestic violence survivors and their children.
 In collaboration with five borough-based Family Justice Centers (FJC), HousingLink connects domestic violence survivors with apartments in low-income tax credit (LIHTC) housing and other affordable housing.
 HousingLink provides skill-building workshops and technical assistance to domestic violence survivors and their advocates to help them overcome obstacles related to finding and maintaining safe housing and increase their knowledge of permanent housing options.

-New Destiny is seeking a full-time bilingual (English/Spanish) Housing Coordinator to join the HousingLink team.
+New Destiny is seeking a full-time bilingual (English/Spanish or English/Mandarin) Housing Coordinator to join the HousingLink team.
 The qualified candidate will report directly to the HousingLink Director and have the following responsibilities:

 Housing & Financial Counseling